Alex Murdaugh’s Surviving Son Takes Stand in Dad’s Defense

 Buster Murdaugh, 26, was the third witness to be called in his father's defense, a day after the prosecution rested its case.
 Prosecutors allege former lawyer Alex Murdaugh murdered his 52-year-old wife, Maggie, and his 22-year-old son, Paul, on June 7, 2021, at their family's hunting estate in an attempt to distract from questions about his financial crimes.

-This is the first time the younger Murdaugh has spoken out since the murders.
+This is the first time the younger Murdaugh has spoken out since the murders, revealing that he knew “a little bit” about his father’s addiction to opioids and that he had gone to at least one detox facility.

+“He was apologetic and sorry,” Buster said about his father’s behavior.
+He insisted, however, that the conversations were always civil and there was never any violence in their home.

 Speaking calmly and leaning forward into the microphone at the witness stand, the younger Murdaugh began his testimony by describing his father as a family man who “coached every little league team I played on” and stressed that it was “a rarity” for his parents to miss one of his games as a child.
 His father, who sat several feet away at the defense table, smiled as his son began to explain how he eventually went to college but frequently came home to visit the family either at their hunting estate or beach house.